 SAP ECC’s Second Act: From Cost Center to Cash Engine

-enosix Founder Gerald Schlechter Unveils Smarter SAP ECC Strategy: Maximize Innovation, Minimize S/4HANA Risk, and Turn Legacy Tech Into a New Cash Opportunity
+enosix Founder Gerald Schlechter Unveils a Smarter SAP ECC Strategy: Maximize Innovation, Minimize S/4HANA Risk, and Turn Legacy Tech into New Cash Opportunity

+ECC isn’t a ticking time bomb.
+It’s a dormant gold mine – if you know how to unlock it.”MUNICH, GERMANY, May 5, 2025 /EINPresswire.com/ -- For years, SAP customers were told one thing: Move to S/4HANA – fast – or get left behind.
+In early 2025, SAP made it official: ECC support ends in 2027, with extended lifelines to 2030.
+No more patches.
+No more updates.
+No more illusion of infinite time.
+Leading SAP solutions innovator, enosix, has weighed in on this move, offering a smarter alternative to abandoning ECC all together – one that accelerates innovation, preserves business continuity, and puts enterprises back in control of their roadmap.

 “ECC isn’t a ticking time bomb.
 It’s a dormant gold mine – if you know how to unlock it,“ said Gerald Schlechter, founder of enosix.
 “The idea that you must rip and replace everything overnight – spending hundreds of millions just to get back to where you started – is outdated thinking.
 The new reality?
 SAP innovation is a hybrid game.
 ECC is still the backbone.
 And it’s ready to deliver again – without the years-long wait and wallet-crushing disruption.”